DC + XQ

 As the nation’s first all-Black business high school, dating to the early 1940s, Cardozo’s student population is now more than 50 percent English Language Learners.
 In redesigning their school, the Cardozo EC team devised a model highlighting their history while being responsive to the needs and interests of their current community.

 Cardozo’s community-designed model focuses on entrepreneurship, working to prepare students with the necessary skills and opportunities to break the chains of institutional poverty, disenfranchisement, and racism that have left too many families unable to achieve the American Dream.
 Students will select one of four Houses, or small learning communities, in which they’ll explore a career pathway in entrepreneurship.
 They’ll develop and refine their business plans during their four years at Cardozo, including launching their businesses, while taking courses in financial literacy and business foundations.
-Every course will integrate at least one e-skill (electronic skills necessary to use information and communication technologies) for every unit for all students.
+Every course will integrate at least one e-skill (entrepreneurial skills necessary to use information and communication technologies) for every unit for all students.
 Students will also experience learning opportunities throughout the city to continue developing their understanding of these skills.
 And students will have academic, financial, and mental health advisors to support them and their families throughout these experiences in Cardozo and beyond.

 Dunbar High School